cni-iisc/cni-website/_newsletters/2024/dec.md

 <td class="mceTextBlockContainer" style="padding: 12px 24px 12px 24px;">
 <div id="dataBlockId-55" class="mceText" style="width: 100%;" data-block-id="55">
 <p><a href="https://cni.iisc.ac.in/seminars/2024-11-12/">Need for Speed: Minimizing the impact of Bufferbloat</a></p>
-<p> </p>
 <p class="last-child">In this talk, <a href="https://cse.nitk.ac.in/faculty/mohit-p-tahiliani">Prof. Mohit Tahiliani</a> touched upon the technological advancements in networking services, both in software and hardware.
 Then, he explained a problem buffer bloat and its impact on the specific latency applications.
 He explained the existing queue disciplines, such as CoDel and PIE, which were designed to reduce buffer bloat.
 He described a bug observed during the PIE implementation in the Linux kernel and their quick fix.
-Furthermore, he mentioned that the Linux community approved this quick fix.  </p>
+Furthermore, he mentioned that the Linux community approved this quick fix.</p>
 </div>
 </td>
 </tr>